 Many large retailers are competing on delivery options and satisfying consumer demands for a true omnichannel experience with seamless convenience and vast product selection.
 With iQmetrix Dropship, retailers of all sizes are now able to offer similar benefits to consumers.

 Drop shipping is a fulfillment model that allows retailers to source products from an alternative store or warehouse, or buy products from a wholesaler and ship them to the store or directly to the customer.

 At iQmetrix, we’re excited about the opportunities drop-ship programs are creating for our clients.
-We discussed these opportunities with an executive with one of our iQmetrix Dropship partners, Justin Drage, Vice President of Business Development at VoiceComm.
+I recently discussed these opportunities with an executive with one of our iQmetrix Dropship partners, Justin Drage, Vice President of Business Development at VoiceComm.

 How do you see Dropship changing the game when it comes to:

 The biggest thing as a distributor is Dropship allows us to hit more touch points – same for retailers.
 Retailers are able to meet customers’ needs by having what they want.
 With Amazon and Walmart, if a product is unavailable in-store, we’ve seen that people are generally willing to wait a few days to get exactly what they want as long as it’s still convenient.

 The cost-benefit analysis really plays out in the retailer’s favor along with the desire to serve what’s in the best interest of their customer. - Justin Drage

 The discussion around cost has been interesting in the evolution of the pitches we’ve done to retailers.
 We’ve found there hasn’t been much pushback over the concern for margins – retailers are able to see this balanced out by saving on carry and logistical costs, avoiding tying up capital, carrying stale stock, and saving the sale where the retailer would previously have had an unsatisfied customer.
 The cost-benefit analysis really plays out in the retailer’s favor along with the desire to serve what’s in the best interest of their customer.